 Dental implant techniques can replace one or several missing teeth.
-In some cases, an entire set of articifical teeth can be carried on dental implants.
+In some cases, an entire set of artificial teeth can be carried on dental implants.

 Different types of implants are available.
-Most implants are made from materials such as titanium that are capable of forming a strong integration with the surrounding bone tissue.
+Most implants are made from materials such as titanium that is capable of forming a strong integration with the surrounding bone tissue.

 In most cases, the procedure involves three separate treatment stages:

 The process can take considerable time, perhaps from three to six months or more from surgical placement of the implant to the fitting of the crown.

 This depends on factors such as your general and dental health, the amount of bone, rate of healing, degree of integration between the implant and the bone, and the extent of any other dental problems.

 In some cases, the dentist may insert the implant and affix both the abutment and an artificial tooth during a single operation.
 However, not every patient is suitable for, and not all dentists offer this single-stage procedure.

 The insertion of the implant can be performed at the dentist’s clinic, at a day-surgery center, or in a hospital.
 The dentist will advise which setting is the most appropriate for you.

 Depending on the complexity of the patient’s case, the procedure can take from 30 minutes to several hours.